by Chauncey Tinker

 From The Daily Telegraph:

 One in three cases of 'solicitor fraud' not even looked at, police admit

 Lack of police resources to prosecute serious crimes leads to injustice for some of the victims of crimes, as discussed in the above article.
 Resources should be diverted from the policing of trivial laws to more serious cases such as these.

-This article cites examples where the authors believe this is the case:
+This article from the Christian Institute (2010) cites examples where the authors believe this is the case:

 Note particularly the case mentioned where Ben and Sharon Vogelenzang were prosecuted under the public order act (with the charge that the crime was aggravated by religious hatred, thereby potentially carrying a higher sentence).
-More details on that case here:
+More details on that case here, from the BBC:

 It seems the prosecution’s “evidence” was flimsy in the extreme yet the CPS still deemed the case worthy of prosecution.
 The case was dismissed but the couple have claimed their hotel business takings were down 80% as a result of the case.
 In cases like this the prosecution functions as the punishment.